Adambean/svencoop-script-projectile-shooter/README.md

 This script implements an entity for use in maps, `func_projectile_shooter`, which can be used to create and fire arbitrary projectiles either cyclically or repeated on a timer.

-The projectiles can consist of a model and/or sprite, a sound for firing and impact, specific speed and weight, damage on impact, and triggers on firing and impact.
+The projectiles can consist of a model or sprite, a sound for firing and impact, specific speed and weight, damage on impact, and triggers on firing and impact.

 ## Installation